YoniBakshi/Memory-Card-Game/README.md

     - Based on these three parameters : we multiply the board's size by 100, adding half of the delay of flipped cards and decrease by the quantity of clicks.
     - Score will be shown with 3 digits after the decimal point.

-- Randomize cards formula :
+- Randomize picking cards formula :

 - Shuffle the order of board's card :